 if you haven’t eaten cooked plantains yet, you’re in for a treat.
 That's why we had to share our tostones recipe with you.

 Or plantain.
 You know what I mean.

 What's the difference between plantains and bananas?

-The difference is that plantains are typically eaten cooked and are usually fatter, more angular and starchy, whereas the bananas we are used to in the U.S. are typically eaten raw and are usually smaller, more rounded and sugary.
+The most obvious difference is that plantains are typically eaten cooked and are usually fatter, more angular and starchy.
+On the other hand, the bananas we get in American grocery stores are typically eaten raw and are usually smaller, more rounded and sugary.
 Some people call them “dessert bananas.”

 How to select plantains for patacones